launchdarkly/ld-relay/docs/docker.md

 ## Production Deployment

 In production, you may choose between our Distroless or Alpine Linux images.
-We recommend using the Distroless images, as they present a smaller attack surface and will be less likely to require continual patching.
+We recommend using the Distroless images, as they present less of an attack surface, are smaller, and should require less continual patching.

-Additionally, the Distroless images are even smaller than Alpine.

 Please note that the default Distroless image does not contain a debug shell.